mohdsaadoon/ComputerVision/Image-Processing/README.md

-# Computer Vision: Image Processing
+# COMPUTER VISION: Image Processing

 - The [Convolutions](https://github.com/mohdsaadoon/ComputerVision/blob/main/Image-Processing/Convolutions.ipynb) notebook includes all the components for comprehending how to implement Image Convolutions and Kernels.